Dr. Victor Correa-Cruz

 Víctor Correa-Cruz has been invited to play in European and American festivals accompanied by Spanish pianist Paloma González.
 After the release of their cd “Feeling Spain”, the duo has been enjoying regular international appearances with great success.

 Born in Spain, Víctor Correa-Cruz earned his degrees in Violin and Chamber Music at El Escorial and Madrid Conservatories, where he studied with violinist Pedro León.
 He was a Violin major at Indiana University (USA) where he finished his Master´s Degree as a student of Nelli Shkolnikova, and participated in both Joseph Gingold and Franco Gulli´s master classes.
-Dr. Cruz also attended courses at the Escuela Superior Reina Sofía (Madrid) where he was a student of Zakhar Bron for two years.
+Dr. Cruz also attended courses at the Escuela Superior Reina Sofía (Madrid) where he was a student of Zakhar Bron.

 He has been guided at international workshops by other teachers such as: Uri Pianca, Lorand Fenyves, Ruggiero Ricci, Menahem Pressler (Beaux Arts Trio), Gyorgy Sebok, Rostislav Dubinski (Borodin Quartet), Georges Janzer (Vegh Quartet), Piero Farulli (Quartetto Italiano) and the Brodski Quartet.